-This KPI shows how much the initial value of the budget that was allocated to the project development process, has been changed.
-The measure this KPI, you have to closely measure the baseline expenses and the expected values.
+This KPI shows how much the initial value of the budget allocated to the project development process has been changed.
+To measure this KPI, you must closely measure the baseline expenses and expected values.

 15. Line Items in Budget

-This KPI helps the managers to keep track of all of the individual expenditures.
+This KPI helps the managers keep track of their individual expenditures.
 They also provide a more detailed view of how the budget was spent on the project.

 16. Planned Value

 This is the value of the project development process’s tasks that are left to be completed.
-If you know the total budget and the total percentage of projects pending to be completed, you can adjust the budget properly and get the project completed effectively.
+Knowing the total budget and percentage of projects pending to be completed, you can adjust the budget properly and complete the project effectively.

 17. Budget Creation Cycle Time

 This is the time necessary to create an effective budget for the organization.
 This KPI includes the total duration of the research, the final agreement, and the overall planning related to the project budget creation.